paulcollett/dummyjs/readme.md

 `<div data-repeat="3">Team Member</div>`

-Repeat random amount between 3 & 10:
+Repeat random amount of times between 3 and 10:
 `<p data-repeat="3,10"></p>`

 ## Kitchen Sink

-Output all the common tags inc. headings, paragraphs etc. Great for base styling
+Output all the common tags incl. headings, paragraphs, etc. Great for base styling.

 `<div data-dummy="sink"></div>`

 ## Copy Elements

-Duplicate elements into other areas on your webpage.
+Duplicate elements into other areas of your webpage.
 Pass a CSS selector like `.myelement` or `.post h3`

 `<div data-copy=".pagination"></div>`

-## More Docs & Examples:
+## More Docs and Examples at:

 https://dummyjs.com/

-### Use with jQuery & Frameworks
+### Use with jQuery and Frameworks
 Vanilla Javascript:
 ```JS
 Dummy.text('30,30')